-For better data security, USB access is controlled by disabling MTP access and connection of devices via USB access.
-When the user connects USB or the device to any other devices like a laptop by a data cable, no data transfer can happen from either of the devices.
-This avoids unnecessary transfer of critical company data on company-owned devices to the other personal devices.
+For better data security, USB access is controlled by disabling MTP access and the connection of devices via USB access.
+When the user connects a USB or the device to any other device like a laptop by a data cable, no data transfer can happen from either of the devices.
+This avoids unnecessary transfer of critical company data from company-owned devices to other personal devices.

 All the above security settings are set right from the time of enrolling the devices but if it is not done, Admin can later apply the settings from the Scalefusion dashboard.

 To conclude, Android devices used in organizations for business purposes can be precisely managed by leveraging the security features of the device manufacturers.
 We have described here only about Samsung Knox, but in the same way, other Android devices can also be controlled and managed by enabling or disabling the hardware keys and controls.

 To get more in-depth knowledge on mobility and Scalefusion mobile device management, visit our website https://scalefusion.com/